drewjtaylor/qwixxboard-redux/README.md

 ## React Components

-With the above images in mind, this is a list of components I will probably need to create:
+With the above images in mind, this is a list of components used:

 - The background/board as a whole
 - Rows for each color